ceph/ceph-iscsi/README.md

 ### Manually

+The following packages are required by ceph-iscsi-config and must be installed before starting the rbd-target-gw service:

+python-rados
+python-rbd
+python-netaddr
+python-netifaces
+python-rtslib
+python-crypto

 To install the python package that provides the application logic, run the provided setup.py script
 i.e. ```> python setup.py install```